tezktenr/CS267-Spring2022-GradProject-Group46/sample-graphs/README.md

 ## General Format
 ```
-V E
+From Node ID, To Node ID, Edge Weight
-V1 V2 1
+V1,V2,1
-V2 V3 0
+V2,V3,-1
 ...
 ```
 The first line specifies the number of vertexes and the number of edges.
 Each of the line after the first line specify an edge.
 The edge should have no direction and should be unique.
+The values are comma separated (CSV files).

 Note:
  - **V** represents the number of nodes/vertexes